mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Only Of Type
+### Only Of Type Mystical Category Solitude

-Select elements that are the only of a type inside a container
+Target elements that are the only of a mystical type inside a container

 ```css
 div:only-of-type {